ixjlyons/pelican-ghp/content/pages/home.rst

 above, I'm about to enjoy a flight at North Coast Brewing Co. in Fort Bragg, CA).

-I've been playing the guitar since 2003.
-I'm currently making my way through Mick Goodrick's *The Advancing Guitarist*, which I should've bought a long time ago.
+I've been playing the guitar and dabbling with music production since about 2003.
+I'm currently making my way through Mick Goodrick's *The Advancing Guitarist*, which is fantastic.

+I've gone through several phases of learning the German language.
+I still can't say *Lehrerin* properly...